ni/nimble/.github/pull_request_template.md

 <!--- Review the list and put an x in the boxes that apply or ~~strike through~~ around items that don't (along with an explanation). -->

-- [ ] I have included a change request file using `$ npm run change`
-- [ ] I have updated the project documentation to reflect my changes.
+- [ ] I have updated the project documentation to reflect my changes or determined no changes are needed.